YouGoDevs/Sexy-UI/contributionsguide.md

 ```
 - Creating a new branch on your local computer
-- Pushing it to the forked version of the project on your github
+- Pushing it to the forked version of the project on your GitHub account
 - Submitting your changes to SexyUI's official repository

 ```